A topic from the subject of Biochemistry in Chemistry.

 Biotechnology and Genetic Engineering

-Organic chemistry plays a vital role in biotechnology and genetic engineering, where it is used to synthesize and modify biomolecules.
+Organic chemistry plays a vital role in biotechnology and genetic engineering, where it is used to synthesize and modify biomolecules, such as DNA and proteins.

 Agriculture and Food Science